McLysaght-Evolutionary-Genetics/ohnologs-docs/src/content/docs/guides/hSynteny.md

 </ul>
 <br>

 Note that selections made from other parts of the website will persist and appear in both table and the plot which is useful if you have already made many specific selections.
-However, if this is something you wish to avoid, refreshing the page removes any previously made selections across the website.
+However, if this is something you wish to avoid, refreshing the page removes any previously made selections from across the website.

 You can download any of the data found on the website.
 To do this go to the section of the website that has the data you would be looking for, genes/genomes/proteins, and use the selction boxes to refine your search.
 Once the table has been updated there will be a 'Download' button on the right hand side of the table.
 Note that if you have previosuly made any selections they will persist across both pages and become selected in the tables.
 If you wish to avoid this click the 'Cancel' button found on the top right of the table.